nkaGL/da-final-project/README.md

 terraform destroy
 ```

-#### After successfully creation of resources go to AWS console and find public DNS of Jenkins server and run (`Dev-pipeline`) to start CI/CD process of project.
+### After successfully creation of resources go to AWS console and find public DNS of Jenkins server and run (`Dev-pipeline`) to start CI/CD process of project.
 [image of pipelines, screenshoots from AWS and jenkins]

-#### When pipeline has been finished successfully you can see sample app is up and running at [http://dns-of-ec2-instance-of-WebApp:8080]
-All Jenkins configuraitons required to create those Jenkins setup are..........
+#### All Jenkins configuraitons required to create those Jenkins setup are.......... <br>

 ### Possible improvemnets:
 - VPN security